mshi-so/dsnd-pipelines-project/README.md

 - RandomForestClassifier for classification model
 - RandomizedSearchCV to evaluate and fine-tune the model to get the best fit

+## Documents

+The main documents for this project is /starter/starter.ipynb

 ## Resources

 Git repository for this project is located here: https://github.com/mshi-so/dsnd-course2.git